-INSTRUCTIONS To be completed by a registered Government in laboratory examination including X-ray of chest. reserves the right to require the candidate to unde commences his/her studies.
-Name of candidate: Age: Sex: Is the person examined at present in good health and enjoying full working capacity?
-Is the person examined able physically and mentally to carry on an intensive study away from his/her home?
-Is the person examined free from communicable diseases (for example, tuberculosis and trachoma) which could present risks for both the candidate and his/her contacts during his/her studentship?
-Does the person examined have any condition or do studentship?
-If yes, please specify. efect which may require treatment during his/her Full name and address of examining physician (print clearly) Signature of examining physician: Stamp: Date:
+INSTRUCTIONS laboratory examination including X Government medical practitioner after thorough clinical and ray of chest.
+The IMO International Maritime Law Institute didate to undergo a further medical examination before he/she Name of candidate: Age: Sex: Is the person examined at present in g good health and enjoying full working capacity?
+Is the person examined able physically home? y and mentally to carry on an intensive study away from his/her Is the person examined free from communicable diseases (for example, tuberculosis and trachoma) which could present risks for both the candidate and his/her contacts during his/her studentship?
+Does the person examined have any studentship?
+If yes, please specify. condition or defect which may require treatment during his/her Full name and address of examining physician (print clearly) Signature of examining physician: Stamp: